jackyzha0/quartz/content/notes/ass01-security-audit.md

 ### Password policy
 CWE: 521

 This website only requires that the users passwords have 5 character and 1 number.
+Uppercase letters and numbers are not required.
+This results in a character set size of 36, and a Shannon Entropy of 15 bits.

-This does not at all meet the requirements for a secure password, and means the passwords can be easily cracked.
+This does not results in a secure password, and means the passwords can be easily cracked.
 It is also likely that many of the passwords will be simply 5 letters then a number.
 This makes it very easy to crack these passwords using a pattern technique.

 ### Use of a Broken or Risky Cryptographic Algorithm
 CWE: 327

 The website uses md5 to hash the passwords which is not a secure hash function.
-It also does not salt or pepper the passwords.
+Furthermore the passwords are not salted or peppered.

 I was able to crack 48 of the 100 passwords using hashcat and the rockyou wordlist with the command: hashcat.exe -m 0 -a 0 pwds.txt rockyou.txt.